Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * 60% for 1-shot on TADAM and 77% for 5-shot on mini-imagenet
 - [CVPR 2020] Improved Few-Shot Visual Classification
     * 没有比 mini-imagenet
+- [ACMMM 2019] TGG: Transferable Graph Generation for Zero-shot and Few-shot Learning

 ### Special
 #### Unsorted